mathiasertl/django-ca/docs/source/install.rst

    $ pip install -r requirements.txt

 In the above script, you have created a `virtualenv
-<http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_, meaning that all libraries you install with ``pip
+<http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_, meaning that all libraries you install with
-install`` are installed in the virtualenv (and don't pollute your system).
-It also means that before you execute any ``manage.py`` commands, you'll have to activate your virtualenv, by doing, in the directory of the git checkout:
+:command:`pip install` are installed in the virtualenv (and don't pollute your system).
+It also means that before you execute any :command:`manage.py` commands, you'll have to activate your virtualenv, by doing, in the directory of the git checkout:

 .. code-block:: console